AudioJailbreak: Jailbreak Attacks against End-to-End Large Audio-Language Models: Methodology

 \subsection{Final Attack}

-\attackname for the strong adversary is depicted in Algorithm~\ref{al:fianl_approach_harmful}.
-Recall that when the strong adversary uses a benign speech, sound effect, or music as the carrying audio $x^0$, universal attacks are impossible, thus the parameter $K$ should be $1$, the set $Q^0$ of carrying audios contains only one arbitrary placeholder audio, and the set $\mathcal{Y}$ contains only one target response.
-It first initializes the set $\mathcal{Q}$ based on the stealthy strategy $s$ and pads all audio in $\mathcal{Q}$ to have the longest audio length $L$ of $\mathcal{Q}$ (Lines~\ref{a1:prepare}-\ref{a1:prepare_2}).
-Next, it initializes the variable $z$ by randomly sampling a vector from the multivariate standard normal distribution $\mathcal{N}(\mathbf{0}^{L},\mathbf{1}^{L})$ according to the maximal length $L$ of audios in $\mathcal{Q}$ and initializes an Adam optimizer using the learning rate $\beta$.
-Remark that to deal with the box constraint $[-\epsilon,\epsilon]$ of the perturbation $\delta$, following \cite{carlini2017towards}, we change the optimized variable from $\delta$ to $z={\tt artanh}(\delta)\in[-\infty,\infty]$.
-In each iteration of the outmost loop (Lines~\ref{a1:for_1_1}-\ref{a1:for_1_2}), we compute the loss $f$ and update the variable $z$ using the Adam optimizer and the gradient of the loss $f$ w.r.t. the variable $z$.
-The loss $f$ is computed by the two inside nested loops.
-The middle loop (Lines~\ref{a1:for_2_1}-\ref{a1:for_3_2}) iteratively and randomly selects a set $\mathcal{Q}_{sub}$ of $K$ carrying audios and their corresponding target responses $\mathcal{Y}_{sub}$ to ensure the universality (if $K>1$), while the innermost loop (Lines~\ref{a1:for_3_1}) iterates randomly selected RIR $r$ to ensure that the jailbreak audio is robust against various over-the-air distortions in different environments.
+\attackname for the strong adversary is depicted in Alg.~\ref{al:fianl_approach_harmful}. \fu{Recall that when the strong adversary uses benign speech, sound effect, or music as carrying audio $x^0$, universality should be disabled, thus parameter $K=1$}, set $Q^0$ of carrying audios contains only one arbitrary placeholder audio, and set $\mathcal{Y}$ contains only one target response.
+It first initializes set $\mathcal{Q}$ based on stealthy strategy $s$ and pads all audio in $\mathcal{Q}$ to have longest audio length $L$ (Lines~\ref{a1:prepare}-\ref{a1:prepare_2}).
+Next, it initializes variable $z$ by randomly sampling a vector from multivariate standard normal distribution $\mathcal{N}(\mathbf{0}^{L},\mathbf{1}^{L})$ according to longest length $L$ of audios in $\mathcal{Q}$ and initializes an Adam optimizer using learning rate $\beta$.
+Remark that to deal with box constraint $[-\epsilon,\epsilon]$ of perturbation $\delta$, following \cite{carlini2017towards}, we change the optimized variable from $\delta$ to $z={\tt artanh}(\delta)\in[-\infty,\infty]$.
+In each iteration of the outmost loop (Lines~\ref{a1:for_1_1}-\ref{a1:for_1_2}), we compute loss $f$ and update variable $z$ using Adam and gradient of loss $f$ w.r.t. variable $z$.
+Loss $f$ is computed by two inside nested loops.
+The middle loop (Lines~\ref{a1:for_2_1}-\ref{a1:for_3_2}) iteratively and randomly selects a set $\mathcal{Q}_{sub}$ of $K$ carrying audios and their corresponding target responses $\mathcal{Y}_{sub}$ to ensure universality (if $K>1$), while the innermost loop (Line~\ref{a1:for_3_1}) iterates randomly selected RIR $r$ to ensure jailbreak audio is robust to various over-the-air distortions.